celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Register the Accounts

 You've now done all the infrastructure setup to get a validator and proxy running.
-The cLabs team will review your submission to receive funds and send you 12,000 testnet CELO to each of your Validator and Validator Group account addresses.
-These funds have no real world value but will allow you to submit transactions to the network via celocli and put up a stake to register as a validator and validator group.
+The cLabs team will review your submission to receive funds and send you 12,000 Baklava testnet CELO to each of your Validator and Validator Group account addresses.
+These funds have no real world value but will allow you to submit transactions to the network via [`celocli`](https://docs.celo.org/command-line-interface/introduction) and put up a stake to register as a validator and validator group.

 You can view your CELO balances by running the following commands: